 For many people, the sexual assault allegation in 2003 closes the book on Kobe, concerning their support of a person responsible for such an act.
 And who can blame them?
 Sexual assault is obviously reprehensible and the potential long-term harm he did to the young woman, whether he realizes it or not, cannot be overlooked.
 He is not excused from paying the consequences of his actions, from the person he harmed or in the public eye.
 In the case of Kobe, my opinion is certainly not of the mind to simply forgive and forget, but instead to consider how someone can return from their gravest mistake and continue to positively contribute, in and out of their chosen profession, with their family, and with their fans retained or lost.
 There is a complex interplay between what Kobe Bryant might symbolize to women who have experienced sexual assault themselves and what Kobe Bryant means to children who look up to him as a hero, or have grown up alongside him and have made the game of basketball integral to their own life or code.

-As everyone already knows, Kobe is not a man without fault, and nothing should be omitted in the assessment of the man’s life and impact, good or bad.
+As everyone already knows, Kobe is not a man without fault.
+Nothing should be omitted in the assessment of the man’s life and impact, good or bad.
 When speaking of the living or dead, I believe it is important to tell the truth in its wholeness.
 Let the readers and listeners and any concerned with the life of the man in question judge for themselves the meaning and impact of that wholeness.